This country-specific Q&A provides an overview of Construction laws and regulations applicable in China.

 The Ministry of Ecology and Environment of PRC is the main body that enforces the anti-pollution laws, which include Environmental Protection Law, Law on Environmental Protection Tax, Law on the Prevention and Control of Atmospheric Pollution, Law on Prevention and Control of Water Pollution Law on Environmental Impact Assessment Control, Law on Promotion of Cleaner Production.
 Other important administrative regulations regarding environmental issues include Regulations on Environmental Protection Management for Construction Projects

 These laws manifest that compliance with environmental laws and regulations are vital to every stage of a construction and engineering project, from commencement of work and construction management to inspection and taking over.
 These laws and regulations encourage operators not to pollute, and to provide a framework for offenders to be punished.
 Penalties generally include fines, suspension of projects and provisions for jail terms.

-According to Law on Urban and Rural Planning, prior to commencement of development, the developing entity shall apply for a permit for a planned construction project to the department in charge of urban and rural planning.
+According to Law on Urban and Rural Planning (newly amended in 2019), prior to commencement of development, the developing entity shall apply for a permit for a planned construction project to the department in charge of urban and rural planning.
 Upon completion of a project, the department in charge shall check whether a construction project is in compliance with the conditions for planning.
 If a construction project is not checked, or checking proves that it does not comply with the conditions for planning, the developing entity may not arrange for acceptance check upon completion of the project.

 Criminal Law outlaws corruption and bribery in both the public and private sector and Law on Bid Invitation and Bidding and Law on Government Procurement specifically prohibits corruption during selection stage in construction industry.
 For prevention of corruption and bribery by any public functionaries who exercise public power, there is the newly published Supervision Law of the PRC, as well as Law on Public Servants.